 Q: Can I send you papers from any scientific subject area?

 A: No. Based on the composition of our editorial team, we only accept manuscripts for which we posses the necessary professional expertise.
 This ensures that our editing work meets the high professional standards that you expect from us.
 We have a portfolio of scientific subject areas that we feel qualified to edit.
 If in doubt, simply send us your manuscript and we will tell you within 24h whether we can edit it or not.

 Q: What is the typical process for an editing job?

 A: Please check our Service page for a more detailed explanation of what we check and correct in a manuscript.
 The process starts by you uploading your manuscript as a MS Word or Open Office file and telling us which services you require.
-Within 24h we provide you with a quote.
-Once we receive your approval or advance payment of the quote, the editing process begins right away.
+Within a few hours we provide you with a quote.
+Once we receive an official purchase order or advance payment of the quote, the editing process begins right away.
 Corrections are made using the "track changes" feature.
-In addition, we use the "comments" feature to provide additional explanations or suggestions where necessary.
+In addition, we use margin notes to provide you with additional comments or suggestions where necessary.
 This allows you to know exactly what has been changed and why, leaving you in control of which changes you want to accept or discard.

 A: Yes, for certain languages we also provide translation services.
 Please go to our manuscript upload form and simply choose "TRANSLATION".
 Once you have uploaded your files we will get back to you with a specific quote.

 Q: Why do you levy a service charge?